-Agencies – like here at EJ&A – typically have a team of qualified professionals who can help with all website maintenance needs, including performance optimization, security updates, and support for e-commerce websites.
+Agencies like ours typically have a team of qualified professionals who can help with all website maintenance needs, including performance optimization, security updates, and support for e-commerce websites.

 If you don’t have the budget to pay for regularly scheduled maintenance, you’ll probably have to wait until there’s a problem before getting any attention from a web maintenance firm.

 This approach isn’t sustainable because, eventually, your website will start breaking down.
 Then, you’ll pay a premium to get a professional to look at your website quickly when there’s a crisis.